ossia/score-docs/docs/reference-manual/devices/library/local-device.md

 Below is a simple Max patcher provided in [ossia-max package](https://ossia.io/site-libossia/download.html#max-binding) illustrating remote control of score's transport.

 ![Remote transport]({{ site.img }}/reference/devices/remote_transport.png "Remote transport")

+# More parameters in the local tree

+In the [[preferences]] of the software, it is possible to enable the extended tree.

+This tree will create nodes for every interval, process, etc. This means that it will become possible to control any parameter in your score from OSC / OSCQuery.